 Prime is dedicated to supporting carbon dioxide capture, utilization, and sequestration (CCUS) and carbon removal solutions and the entrepreneurs behind them, recognizing that CCUS is a necessary element of advancing our nonprofit mission to help mitigate climate change.
 With support from the William and Flora Hewlett Foundation, we evaluated the challenges and opportunities of investing in nascent carbon removal technology solutions, and worked with academic partners to develop three tools to assist with our evaluation of new technologies and due diligence of specific investment opportunities.

 We are excited to share these three excel-based tools with user guides and hope more members of the climate-minded investor community will join us in accelerating development and deployment of critical CCUS solutions.

-Carbon Accounting tool – LCA of CCU Estimate Model
+Carbon Estimation Tool – LCA of CCU Estimate Model

 Technoeconomic Assessment tools: Direct Air Capture (DAC) & Mineral Carbonation (MC) Models